ledeprogram/courses/foundations/week_2/README.md

 ### Homework

 You can find the **complete dogs.csv** at `http://jonathansoma.com/lede/dogs.csv`.
-Using that file, find out...
+Using a new IPython notebook, find out...

 1. How many dogs are registered in New York City? *Hint: if you check out the IPython notebook above, it talks about how to convert the csv.reader variable into a list, which might give you an easy way to do it*
 2. How many dogs are registered in Brooklyn?
 Staten Island?
 Queens?
 Manhattan?
 Bronx?